-What Is Compassionate Listening and How Can It Make You a Better Friend?
+What Is Compassionate Listening and How Can It Make You a Better Partner or Friend?

 Being a Compassionate Listener in Someone's Time of Need Makes a Huge Difference in Their Lives

 Why are we human beings often at our worst when our friends and family need us most?
 If you've ever grieved the loss of a child, pet, marriage, or job, you expected people to rally around you, comfort you, and offer support.
 When they didn't, you may have been shocked and disappointed.
 Their neglect may have caused you to lose faith in humanity, become jaded, turn inward, and grow more isolated.
 That's exactly what happened to me when my 4-year-old son got diagnosed with autism and, much to my dismay, those around turned their backs on me.

 That was over 12 years ago and my son is now thriving in high school.
 But, while he remains unscathed from that period, I still carry the trauma.
 As part of my recovery from that hurt, I've spoken with others who experienced that same heartbreaking rejection.
 What I hear from these people repeatedly is how they needed to talk about their grief and release their pain.
 Instead of friends and family doing a disappearing act, they needed them to be present and hear their sorrow.

 That's when I came to pinpoint compassionate listening as the most crucial tool for helping a person in distress.
 It's key to giving someone the relief they need in a world that often is indifferent to their suffering.
 Best of all, it's so easy to do and you'll quickly realize how powerful it is.
 When using compassionate listening, keep these three crucial components in mind and you're sure to succeed:

 Sitting silently beside a friend who is hurting may be the best gift we can give.— Unknown